SOUNDWICH DIY

-*Here are all the parts that come in the kit // As for tools you’ll need: Thin gauge solder / A semi-decent soldering iron / A tip cleaner of some kind (wet sponge, wet paper towel, wire tip cleaner) / Tweezers for SMT / Wire clippers / A small Philips Head screwdriver / A fan to blow the fumes away from your lungs.
+Tools you’ll need: Thin gauge solder / Soldering iron / Tip cleaner (wet sponge, wet paper towel, wire tip cleaner) / Tweezers / Wire clippers / Small Philips Head screwdriver / A fan to blow the fumes away from your lungs / Blue or paper tape

-To remove parts from the SMT parts sheet pull downwards on the clear tape until R1 is uncovered.
+To remove parts from the SMT parts sheet, pull downwards on the clear tape until R1 is uncovered.
 Stop there.
-Use your tweezers to pull the part out it’s little plastic casing.
-To keep from getting the parts mixed up only remove R2 after soldering R1 and so on.
+Use your tweezers to pull the part out of its little plastic casing.
+To keep from getting the parts mixed up, only remove R2 after soldering R1, and so on.

 **Before starting it can be helpful to scroll downwards through the images to see the progression of the build.

-Take Caution: When soldering do not touch the underside of the PCB as the copper will become extremely hot and thus burn your flesh.
-I’ve done it twice already and yelped loudly both times.
-On that same note, make sure to only work on a surface that is heat resistant cause you’ll melt your desk.
+Take Caution: When soldering, do not touch the underside of the PCB as the copper will become extremely hot and may burn your flesh.
+Make sure to only work on a surface that is heat resistant cause you’ll melt your desk.
 Do not touch the Piezo disks with bare skin while soldering them to the PCB.

-Apply a small amount of solder to one side of R1 through R10 as well as one side of C1.
-You can also apply solder to one of the four pads of parts S1 through S8.
+On the bottom PCB, apply a small amount of solder to one pad each marked R1 through R10 as well as one pad of C1.
+Also apply solder to one of the four pads marked S1 through S8.

 If you have never soldered surface mount components before here is a simple rundown.
-(Also I highly recommend watching a tutorial on surface mount soldering on youtube before beginning) Heat the solder very briefly while using your parts tweezers to push the resistor into the melted solder.
-Quickly remove your soldering tip from the board while holding the part steady in place centered on R1 while the solder cools (a couple seconds).
-Now solder the other side of R1 before moving to the next part.
+(Also I highly recommend watching a tutorial on surface mount soldering on youtube before beginning.)
+Grasp resistor R1 with the tweezer with one hand.
+Use your other hand to heat the solder (on the PCB) very briefly while pushing the resistor into the melted solder.
+Quickly remove your soldering tip from the board while holding the resistor steady, centered on R1 (between the soldered and unsoldered R1 pads) while the solder cools (a couple seconds).
+Now solder the remaining pad of R1 before moving to the next resistor.
 As with all electrical components too much heat for too long can kill the part.**See photos below

-This is acceptable but maybe try to center the part better than I have done here.
+This is acceptable, but try to center the part better than I have done here.

 Place the 3.5mm jacks (ON and MOM) so you feel the small alignment pins seat into the two small holes below.
 Solder the three legs.